josegoval/typescript-npm-package-template/README.md

     - keywords
     - repository
     - author
+3. Add `Read and write permissions` and `Allow GitHub Actions to create and approve pull requests` in `https://github.com/<username>/<project-name>/settings/actions`
-3. Create a NPM secret and add it to the project secrets:
+4. Create a NPM secret and add it to the project secrets:
     - Generate Token in `https://www.npmjs.com/settings/<your-profile>/tokens`
     - Create a `New repository secret` named `NPM_TOKEN` and copy its value (`https://github.com/<username>/<project-name>/settings/secrets/actions`)
-4. (Optional) Add codecov flow:
+5. (Optional) Add codecov flow:
     - Go to [codecov](https://about.codecov.io/), login, find your project and add the given `CODECOV_TOKEN` to your project secrets (`https://github.com/<username>/<project-name>/settings/secrets/actions`).

 ## How to skip the `npm publish` step